Welcome to Ash Class

 The children enjoy getting house points and certificates for their achievements.
 These are celebrated in our Friday assembly.
 There is a ‘WOW’ board where achievements from home are shared.

-Our topic for the first half of the Summer term is: The Amazon, Continents and Oceans and World Weather Patterns.
+Our topic for the second half of the Summer term is: St Edmund, Bury St Edmunds and Our Changing World.